skullk1d/demo-js-planner/README.md

 The project is currently optimized for touch so please have touch emulation enabled in Chrome's devtools (or other compatible browser).

+\* This project uses no frameworks or libries other than jQuery and JavaScript ES6 compiler Babel.